edespino/cloudberry-site/docs/sql-stmts/create-table.md

 DISTRIBUTED BY (rank, year);
 ```

-Create tables named `films` and `distributors` (the primary key will be used as the Cloudberry Database distribution key by default):
+Create tables named `films` and `distributors` (the primary key will be used as the Apache Cloudberry distribution key by default):

 ```sql
 CREATE TABLE films (